With so many people looking for a new challenge, competition for the best roles will be fierce and so the following tips may be useful.

 Update your CV to include your most recent role.
 Remember to not only describe your main responsibilities, but results and achievements too.
 Keep it brief, carefully check for typos and always get someone to proof read it.

-4. Think about your contact detail
+4. Think about your contact details

 You’d be surprised at how many candidates I see that still have silly personal email addresses.
 Make sure your email address is sensible – ideally just your name.
 Sync your emails to your phone and set up alerts so that you can be on the ball with responding to interview requests.
 Ensure your mobile phone number is correct and have a professional and clear voicemail which you check regularly.